Lasithih/LIHAlert/README.md

 ###Demo Project
-The LIHAlert workspace contains a demo project, also used for development.
+The LIHAlert workspace contains a demo project, also used for developments.

 ### Requirements
 Xcode 7+